ksu-is/Green-Doctor/README.md

 # Green-Doctor
-Building a website that will help diagnose diseases in houseplants and provide tips on how to cure them.
+Building a website that will help diagnose diseases in plants..

-Users will type in characterisitics of the plant's current stage to determine the possible disease of the houseplant and will provide them tips to cure the plant.
+Users will upload a picture of the plant's current stage to determine the root of it's problem.

-Note: This only can diagnose diseases within common houseplants, not outdoor plants and crops.